evolite/check_watchptTemp_winmod/README.md

 This is a windows Perl script to be used with a Digi Wtachport/t sensor to feed data to Nagios about temperature

 Usage: perl check_watchptTemp_winmod.pl -w <high warning temp> -c <high critical temp> -wm <low warning temp> -cm <low critical temp> Optional: [-Com <ComPort>] Default: COM3

+For use with nagios please refer to the blog post above